 The set includes a pumpkin, stem, leaf, and various sets of eyes, noses, mouths, and even eyebrows.
 It took me less than a half hour to cut everything out, so it really was a quick project to do.

-If you are interested in making your own “Silly Jack-o-lantern” play set, simply click on the picture or link below and print.
+If you are interested in making your own “Silly Jack-o-lantern” Halloween felt board set, simply click on the picture or link below and print.
 Cut the pieces out of your choice of felt colors, and play away!

 For more instructions see my original travel felt board post.